Coolcate Logo

 After a failed mining industry and the massive construction costs of the Hoover Dam, Nevada went bankrupt during the Great Depression.
 The State of Nevada voted to legalize gambling as a way to stimulate the dying state economy.
 So in 1931, the first casinos started appearing in Las Vegas, Reno, and other Nevada towns.

 After the decline of Atlantic City as a resort town, New Jersey legalized gambling in 1977, and the once-popular-beach-resort-turned-slum started to make a comeback.
 Following in the footsteps of the growth of Las Vegas, a new era of the megaresort casino began to take hold in Vegas and Atlantic City.
-Thus, a new era of gambling tourism was ushered in.
+This ushered in a new era of gambling tourism.

 Gambling remained illegal in most states for the rest of the 20th century, with a few exceptions.
-Proving the case that casinos can and do provide huge revenues for failing regions, the ultimate loophole was soon exploited: Indian reservations.
+Casinos can and do provide huge revenues for failing regions.
+Soon came the ultimate loophole: Indian reservations.

 Tribal Gaming

-There are over 500 federally-recognized Native American tribes in the U.S., and the large majority of them have seen the highest percentages of poverty in the U.S. Following the success stories of Las Vegas and Atlantic City, various tribes have embraced the idea of creating casinos on their lands for increased revenue and economic opportunity.
-Since their lands are not technically state-owned, state gambling laws do not apply to them.
+There are over 500 federally-recognized Native American tribes in the U.S..
+The large majority of them have the highest percentages of poverty in the U.S. Following the success stories of Las Vegas and Atlantic City, various tribes embraced the idea of creating casinos on their lands for increased revenue and economic opportunity.
+Since states do not own Indian lands, state gambling laws do not apply to them.

 In 1979, the Seminole tribe opened the first reservation-based commercial gambling den.
 Soon after, tribes across the nation began opening their own casinos, but not without ruffling a lot of feathers.
-At first, trouble came in the form of local town law enforcement officers shutting down early tribal casinos and arresting their owners.
+At first, trouble came in the form of local town law enforcement.
+Officers shut down early tribal casinos and arrested their owners.

 After many court cases, new gambling laws came into effect, including the Indian Gaming Regulatory Act of 1988.
-Certain classes of gaming fall under the sole jurisdiction of the tribe, others are overseen by the National Indian Gaming Commission, a federal group.
+Certain classes of gaming fall under the sole jurisdiction of the tribe.
+Others receive oversight from the National Indian Gaming Commission, a federal group.

 Court cases continue as additional tribes exercise their right to open casinos.
-Most of these cases involve communities which oppose gambling in their proximity, or by towns with competing casinos looking to crush the competition.
+Most of these cases involve communities which oppose gambling in their proximity.
+Sometimes towns with competing casinos look to crush the competition.
 But tribal casinos continue to pop up around the U.S. More than half of the states in the U.S. are home to tribal gaming.
 Of the 500 U.S. Indian tribes, less than half of them participate in tribal gaming.

 The largest casino in the world (by gaming floor space) is a tribal casino.
 The WinStar World Casino in Oklahoma has over 600,000 square feet of gaming floor area.